 The preparation of a planning proposal is the first step in making an amendment to the existing LEP.

 A planning proposal is a document that explains the intended effect of, and justification for, the proposed amendment.
-Under the new legislation, Council must prepare and submit a planning proposal to the Department of Planning and Infrastructure for consideration of an amendment to the LEP.
+Under the new legislation, Council must prepare and submit a planning proposal to the Department of Planning and Environment for consideration of an amendment to the LEP.

 A planning proposal must include the following: